 Small children require a few specific features from their preschool playground’s design.
 The space needs to have the following characteristics.

-- Be engaging: Children in the preschool years are still developing their attention spans, so a playground designed for preschoolers needs to be exciting and interesting to keep their focus.
+- Be engaging: Children in the preschool years are still developing their attention spans, so playgrounds need to be exciting and interesting to keep their focus.
 Look for bright colors, multiple activities and a natural element to keep kids engaged.

 - Promote independent and supervised play: Provide activities that let kids play independently and with adult supervision.
 This combination will mean playground equipment should have plenty of space around it so caregivers and adults can step in to help.